bradcornford/Discord-GumBot/README.md

 ### Environment Variables

 - DISCORD_TOKEN  - Discord API token
-- DISCORD_WELCOME_CHANNEL - The channel welcome announcements should be posted to
+- DISCORD_WELCOME_CHANNEL - The channel welcome announcements should be posted to.
+Can be false to DM the user instead
+- DISCORD_WELCOME_MESSAGE - The welcome message to a new joiners
+- DISCORD_README_CHANNEL - The readme channel
 - DISCORD_DEFAULT_ROLE - The default role for new joiners
 - DISCORD_CODES_CHANNEL - The channel code announcements should be posted to
 - DISCORD_UPDATES_CHANNEL - The channel update announcements should be posted to